Playwright’s note:

 Lewis Mills High School (CT)

-Performances in high schools were followed by post-show discussions with the students about the issues raised by Columbine, including bullying, cliques, parenting, violent media, and conflict resolution.
-At the Midtown International Theatre Festival performances were followed by panel discussions with the following experts:
+Performances in high schools are followed by post-show discussions with the students about the issues raised by Columbine, including bullying, cliques, parenting, violent media, and conflict resolution.
+At the Midtown International Theatre Festival, performances were followed by panel discussions with the following experts:

-Edie Smith, Director Million Mom March NYC www.millionmommarch.org
+Edie Smith, Director Million Mom March NYC millionmommarch.org

-Jackie Kuhls, Executive Director New Yorkers Against Gun Violence (NYAGV) www.nyagv.org
+Jackie Kuhls, former Executive Director New Yorkers Against Gun Violence (NYAGV) nyagv.org

 Vida Toppin mother of gun violence victim